Looking for something different

 Yes I will provide a snack each day at 10:20am.
 They can also have access to water to drink during class.

 I will always first attempt to redirect a child and also give a lot of positive reinforcement.
-We will most likely do marble jar reward system for the class and may do a behavior chart if necessary.
+We will have marble jar reward system for the class and may do a behavior chart if necessary.

 I don't intend to give any homework.
 I may suggest some things like letter, sound, and site word flashcards for those that need extra practice.
 It will be very individualized.
-We may do a word club where they take a list of words home to practice reading and then we can test them each week to get a new list.
+We have a word club where they take a list of words home to practice reading and then we test them each week to get a new list.

 No, I do not feel it is natural or a good environment for learning.
 Kids need to feel safe.
 They need to be able to hug their teacher if they want.
 It's also important at this age to see faces when pronunciating words and sounding things out.
 Since I have a small group of children, I am not required to do these things.
 We will wash hands when we enter in the morning.